Skip to content

 3. Click "Add Property"

-4. Enter property address and details
+4. Enter property address (BlueClerk automatically checks for duplicates)

 Adding Contacts

-Businesses usually have multiple contacts:
+Business customers often have multiple contacts:

-1. Open the business customer
+1. Open the business customer profile

 2. Go to "Contacts" tab